 Update on February 23: Apple reached out to Laptop Mag on Feb.
 22 to release a statement on Red Canary's Silver Sparrow findings, assuring us all that its taking action against malicious actors.
-"Upon discovering the malware, Apple revoked the certificates of the developer accounts used to sign the packages, preventing new machines from being infected.
-As the research specifically states, there is no evidence to suggest the malware they identified has delivered a malicious payload to infected users," an Apple spokesperson said.
+The company has revoked the certificates of the developer accounts used to sign the packages, preventing new machines from being infected.
+Apple wants to remind users that, as the research states, there is no evidence to suggest the discovered malware delivered a malicious payload to infected users.

 [Originally published on Feb.
 22]: As we reported last week, independent security researcher Patrick Wardle discovered the first malware software to target the M1 chipset.
 Now, there's another one.
 It's been dubbed "Silver Sparrow" — and this one is dangerous.